eX-Mech/pymech/README.md

 Python scripts for nek5000

-by Jacopo Canton and Nicolo' Fabbiane (in alphabetical order) December, 2015
+by Jacopo Canton and Nicolò Fabbiane (in alphabetical order) December, 2015

 Python unit tested using [pytest](http://pytest.org) deployed to